mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 ## What does @EnableAutoConfiguration do?

-The `@EnableAutoConfiguratio`n annotation enables the autoconfiguration of Spring ApplicationContext by:
+It's a Spring Boot specific annotation.
+It enables the autoconfiguration of Spring ApplicationContext by:
 1. scanning the classpath components and
 2. registering the beans that match various conditions.